tugberkugurlu/go-bloggy/web/posts/2021/2021-03-23_18-12-00-cpp-getting-started-with-the-basics-working-with-dependencies-and-linker.md

 > It's worth noting where this `google::` namespace comes from.
 This library seems to be exposed under two namespaces: `gflags` and `google`.
 All the documentation is referring to `gflags`.
 However, it seems like any usage under that namespace eventually seems to be redirected to `google` namespace.
 It took a while for me to understand why and how, but I documented the investigation in [this Stackoverflow question](https://stackoverflow.com/questions/66739009).
 I would suggest for you to check that out first before basing any assumptions on the namespace usage.

-This is also expected, as haven't told the compiler yet what library dependency we want to link to, a.k.a archive, or static library.
+This error is also expected, as we haven't told the compiler yet what library dependency we want to link to, a.k.a archive, or static library.
 For static library files, the filenames always start with `lib`, and end with `.a` (archive, static library) on Unix/Linux (see [this post](https://www.bogotobogo.com/cplusplus/libraries.php) for reference).
 We can use the `-l` command line option of the `g++` compiler, which would eventually pass this to `ld` to [add the archive file to the list of files to link](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_node/ld_3.html).
 This option may be used any number of times. `ld` will search its path-list for occurrences of `lib{archive}.a` for every `{archive}` specified.

 With this in mind, we should be able to complete our compilation journey by passing `-lgflags` option to `g++` compiler:

 > The error output above might be confusing you since it seems like `/usr/lib/gcc/x86_64-linux-gnu/9/collect2` is invoked directly, not `ld`.
-Quick search suggests to me that [`collect2`](https://gcc.gnu.org/onlinedocs/gccint/Collect2.html) is eventually calls `ld` but I am not sure at this stage why and how the compiler located `collect2` at the first place, and decided to call it instead of calling `ld` directly.
+Quick search suggests to me that [`collect2`](https://gcc.gnu.org/onlinedocs/gccint/Collect2.html) eventually calls `ld` but I am not sure at this stage why and how the compiler located `collect2` at the first place, and decided to call it instead of calling `ld` directly.
 For simplicity, I will ignore `collect2` for the rest of the post, and only mention `ld`.

 ```bash
 #!/bin/bash